 Item #23.
 Historic and Cultural Resources (Less than Significant with Mitigation) - The proposed project includes grading, land disturbance, and excavation for the new building.
-There are no existing structures on-site and the property is not listed as a heritage resource in the City of Sunnyvale.
-A records search was completed by the California Historical Resources Information System (CHRIS) on July 1, 2013.
-The CHRIS letter found that there is a moderately high potential of unrecorded Native American resources and a low potential of identifying unrecorded historic-period archaeological resources in the project area.
-The CHRIS letter included a recommendation to conduct further archival and field study to identify cultural resources.
+The existing building and property are not listed as a heritage resource in the City of Sunnyvale.
+A records search was completed by the California Historical Resources Information System (CHRIS) on January 29, 2014.
+The existing building is less than 50 years old and is not listed as a State or Federal historic resource.
+The property contains no recorded archeological resources and is not listed in the Sunnyvale Heritage Inventory.
+The CHRIS letter found that there is a moderate potential of unrecorded Native American resources and a low potential of identifying unrecorded historic-period archaeological resources in the project area.
+The CHRIS letter concluded that impacts on historic and cultural resources would be minimized with mitigation.